itzraiyan/AniMal/README.md

 **Q: Something went wrong, how do I get help?**
 A: Type `-help` at any prompt for instant guidance, or [open an issue](https://github.com/itzraiyan/AniMal/issues).

 ---

+## 📦 Understanding the Generated XML Files

+AniMal generates XML files that are **fully compatible with MyAnimeList (MAL)**.
+These files are rich, detailed, and advanced, containing everything MAL expects for a smooth import.
+Here’s what you get:

+- **User Block (`myinfo`):**
+  - Your username and user ID (if MAL username provided)
+  - Export type (anime or manga)
+  - Total count of entries and advanced stats (completed, watching/reading, on-hold, dropped, plan to watch/read, etc.)

+- **Entry Blocks (`anime` or `manga`):**
+  - **IDs:** Both AniList and MAL database IDs when available
+  - **Title:** Full romanized title (with support for special characters)
+  - **Episodes/Chapters/Volumes:** All progress recorded
+  - **Status:** Accurate mapping from AniList (including "repeating", "paused", etc.)
+  - **Dates:** Start and finish dates (in proper MAL format)
+  - **Scores:** 1–10 scale, supports decimal and integer scores
+  - **Notes/Comments:** Any notes you’ve attached on AniList are preserved
+  - **Tags:** (if available)
+  - **Rewatch/Re-read status:** Progress and flags
+  - **Privacy:** Both public and private entries (if you used OAuth)

+- **Advanced Features:**
+  - All fields are mapped intelligently so MAL can import them without errors.
+  - Handles edge cases like missing values, partial progress, unknown titles, and more.
+  - Output is **standards-compliant XML**—no hacks, no missing data, no broken imports.

+**Why is this awesome?**
+AniMal’s export is not a basic list dump: it’s a complete, detailed, and robust migration tool.
+Whether you’re a power user with tons of custom notes, a casual with only partial lists, or someone with lots of private entries—everything is exported, safely and accurately.

+---